silnrsi/font-awami/documentation-techpre/Awami OT TechPre release.md

 ## Suggestions for testing

+* Install the two fonts on your OS in the normal way.
 * Open the two versions of the book of Ruth (using LibreOffice or some other editor) and compare the appearance and readability of the kerned and unkerned layout.
 To what extent does the kerning improve the layout (or not)?
 * Using an Urdu keyboard, try typing into the file.
 A long paragraph will give the best information.
-Compare the behavior of the kerned and unkerned fonts.
+Compare the behavior of the auto-kerned and minimally kerned fonts.
 Is the kerned font adequate?
 * Open the Genesis file.
 Does it open in a reasonable amount of time?
 Try scrolling down to the bottom of the document using PageDown, arrows, and the scroll bar.
 * Try the fonts with data you may have in translation or linguistics software such as Flex or Paratext.
 Are there contexts where the performance is better or worse?
 * Try the font in any other of your favorite applications.
 Do you get acceptable output?
 Is the performance adequate, sluggish, or completely unacceptable?